phoenixframework/phoenix/guides/introduction/installation.md

 We can get Node.js from the [download page](https://nodejs.org/en/download/).
 When selecting a package to download, it's important to note that Phoenix requires version 5.0.0 or greater.

-Mac OS X users can also install Node.js via [homebrew](https://brew.sh/).
+macOS users can also install Node.js via [homebrew](https://brew.sh/).

 ## PostgreSQL